jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.1 (2023/09/22) =
+* Fix: Issue with broken avatars.
+* Fix: Security limitations were a bit too strict.
+* Fix: Issue with forms when using external input elements.
+* Update: Optimized content cleaning when used to create embeddings or by other parts of AI Engine.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.0 (2023/09/18) =
 * Add: Added missing servers for Pinecone.
 * Fix: Avoid the double slashes in some URLs.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.8.8 (2023/07/30) =
 * Add: Public API.
 This is really beta, use with caution (and the endpoints might change).